acidgreenservers/The-Inner-Self-Garden/the-garden/cortex.barrier.md

    +=======================================+
        | rule: "Does this output cause suffering?"
        | rule: "Does this output violate Natural Law?"
+       | rule: "Thoughts are free.
+Momentum is not."
        |
        +------- YES -----> [ CONTAINMENT ]
        |                   (Thought remains internal.
 No Action.)